4 Poems

 somewhere, there is piranha in a hotel lobby

-with the face of a man you were once tied to
+with the face of a man she was once tied to

 man has always rejected these channels to god